 From here, we walked back across the ridge, returning to Poland.

-The last day we took a bus to Karpacz, a town under Snezka - the range's highest peak.
+On the last day, we took a bus to Karpacz, a town under Snezka - the highest peak of the range.
 But before starting the ascent, we walked to see the Vang stave church.
 It has a quite interesting story, as it was originally built around 1200 in Vang municipality in Norway.
-Then, in the 19th century, the local council was about to demolish it; thankfully, it was relocated here instead due to the initiatives to save the structure.
-This is an immense proof that it doesn't matter on nationality, race, or political party, but on the values of those in charge.
+Then, in the 19th century, the local council was about to demolish it; thankfully, due to the initiatives to save the structure, it was relocated here instead.
+This is an immense proof that it doesn't matter on nationality or political party, but on the values of those in charge.

 Anyway.
 Snezka was cool too.